 Who is in the chain?

-The Chain of Responsibility involves anyone that controls or influences the transportation of goods, this even includes people that are not on the road or in the warehouse, such as the scheduler who is determining pick-up and delivery dates for various transportations.
+The Chain of Responsibility involves anyone that controls or influences the transportation of goods, this includes people that are not on the road or in the warehouse, such as the scheduler who is determining pick-up and delivery dates for various transportations.
 Everyone in the supply chain must walk the safety talk.
 Each role can help risk manage.

 Where should I go for more information?

 The Heavy Vehicle National Law (HVNL) and regulations imposes a primary duty in the chain of responsibility.
-Businesses are required to comply by identifying their risks, and develop and implement control measures tailored to their circumstances.
+Businesses are required to comply by identifying their risks, develop, and implement control measures tailored to their circumstances.
 To meet your obligations under the HVNL and regulations you are required to seek independent advice to assess your circumstances.

 If you would like to find more detailed information about CoR legislation changes, we suggest visiting: